freeCodeCamp/guide/src/pages/java/strings/index.md

 Well, using the `new` keyword gurantees that a new `String` object will be created and a new memory location will be allocated in the `Heap` memory (Click here to learn more)<a href='https://docs.oracle.com/cd/E13150_01/jrockit_jvm/jrockit/geninfo/diagnos/garbage_collect.html' target='_blank' rel='nofollow'>[https://docs.oracle.com/cd/E13150_01/jrockit_jvm/jrockit/geninfo/diagnos/garbage_collect.html</a>].
 You see, Java takes care of memory allocation and collecting unused memory in the background - among other things.
 However, in this case, it's good to be aware about the difference so that you can write code that can help the JVM make appropriate optimizations.
 To make things clear, consider the example below.

-In the this code snippet, how many String objects are created?
+In this code snippet, how many String objects are created?

 ```java
 String str = "This is a string";